 International students must comply with their visa requirements when arranging placements.
 You must check with us before you arrange a placement and you must comply with reporting and other requirements.
 There may be restrictions on the hours you can work or the length of your placement.
-See www1.bournemouth.ac.uk/students/help-advice/international-students/immigration-visas, under International Students.
+See www.bournemouth.ac.uk/student/immigration, under International Students.
 If you do not comply with your visa requirements, we will need to report this to the Home Office and withdraw you from your course.
 See paragraph 28 (Financial arrangements on withdrawal, suspension or other interruption) for more information about fees, refunds and access to funding if you are withdrawn.

-13. Changes after you register
+13. Course changes after you register